-Blueprint plans will be developed for the Early Intervention and Preschool Promise Classroom prior to August 15th, and posted on the ESD website.
+Blueprint plans will be followed by the Early Intervention program and posted on the individual school and Headstart websi

 Disinfectant wipes and hand sanitizer will be strategically located throughout the building prior to July 2020.

 Hygiene, sign-in, and social distancing posters will be located throughout the building prior to July 2020.